 The Ohio Medical Board has approved 21 medical conditions for treatment with medical marijuana.
-To figure out whether or not you are eligible, review the list of conditions that qualify for medical marijuana.
+To figure out whether or not you are eligible, review the list of qualifying conditions for medical marijuana.

 How do I get an Ohio Marijuana Card?

 Our team of medical marijuana doctors helps patients across the state of Ohio obtain their medical marijuana cards.
-With locations in all major Ohio cities, our doctors are here to help you through the process.
-Give us a call, or send us a message, if you’d like to find out more information about how you can get your medical marijuana card in Ohio.
+With locations in all major Ohio cities and telemed evaluations now available, our doctors are here to help you through the process.
+Give us a call at (866) 457-5559 if you’d like to find out more information about how you can get your medical marijuana card in Ohio.

 If I make an appointment, am I guaranteed to get approved?

 Ohio Marijuana Card cannot guarantee approval of your medical marijuana card.
 A certified medical marijuana doctor must make a determination whether or not an individual patient will receive a recommendation for medical marijuana following an examination.
-However, you do not have to worry as you will receive all but $100 if you are not approved by the doctor.
-It is very rare that the doctor would outright deny a patient rather than attempting to retrieve further medical records.
+However, we will do whatever possible to help you get approved, including sending requests on your behalf to obtain your medical records.

-To increase the likelihood of a doctor recommendation we recommend that you bring to your appointment all relevant medical records documenting your qualifying condition.
+To increase the likelihood of a doctor recommendation, we recommend sending your medical records as soon as possible to us, so that we can review them prior to your appointment and determine whether additional medical records are needed.
 Obtaining your medical records is easy, but if you are having trouble, we can help you obtain these records from other doctors that you have visited in the past.

 What If I Do Not Have My Records?

-Many patients find that attempting to access and retrieve their medical records can be a stressful and frustrating process, with clinics often taking up to 30 days to fulfill the request and, in some cases, charging patients money per page to print.
-It shouldn't be such a hassle to retrieve your medical records, so let us take care of it!
+With many hospitals and medical centers offering online access to your medical records, the process of obtaining your records has never been easier.
+You can access systems, such as MyChart, to pull your after visit summaries or treatment notes.
+If you're having trouble finding your medical records, our team is here to help you every step of the way.
 We have a dedicated Medical Records Retrieval Team dedicated to obtaining your medical records on your behalf, avoiding those unnecessary print fees and often expediting the process.
 We can send a medical records request digitally to your email for signature, so you can complete this whole process from the comfort of your own home!

 What is the cost for a medical marijuana card in Ohio?

 Some doctors charge far too much just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
-We offer discounts for veterans, as well as referral discounts to those who spread the word about our services.
+We offer discounts for veterans, as well as SSI / SSDI recipients.
 After the first appointment, all required follow-ups are free for 12 months.

 Are patients allowed to grow their own medical marijuana?